logo

 Physical Symptoms

 Most personality disorders also produce physiological symptoms in individuals with the disease.
-In a lot of cases, these have to do with diet and nutrition, including weight gain, weight loss, and associated problems.
+In many cases, these have to do with diet and nutrition, including weight gain, weight loss, and associated problems.
 Aches and pains, fatigue, weakness and general malaise are also typically present with these conditions.
-The mental state mostly influences these physical symptoms - as treatment begins, they're likely to ease as well.
+The mental state mainly influences these physical symptoms - as treatment begins, they will also ease.
 In rare cases, the physical problems may acquire an independent intensity of their own and cause serious physical health problems.

 symptoms Personality Disorder